distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 This rule does not make settlement's conditional or unconditional expected value equal the correct impact whenever the market TWAP is wrong.
 It instead gives the market a low-gain external error signal without amplifying random oracle noise or creating deliberately extreme tail corrections.
 Under the pricing assumptions above, any positive correction still makes the true impact the unique frictionless fixed point while both outcomes have nonzero probability.
 In practice, the alignment incentive becomes weak near extreme probabilities and can be outweighed by trading costs, risk aversion, or limited arbitrage capital.

-A related self-resolving design could settle to the market's own TWAP in most cases and directly to the noisy external calculation in randomly selected cases.
+A related [self-resolving prediction market design](https://arxiv.org/abs/2306.04305) could settle to the market's own TWAP in most cases and directly to the noisy external calculation in randomly selected cases.
 That also adds an external anchor, but concentrates the oracle's variance in the selected settlements.
 The unweighted rule instead uses the external observation every time at low gain, spreading its influence across all settlements without rare full-oracle resolution.
 This comparison assumes that obtaining the external observation for every settlement is feasible.

 Settlement weighting therefore trades expected-value accuracy against noise and tail risk.
 Making settlement conditionally or unconditionally correct requires scaling the observed error enough to recover the full impact forecast error.
 This can assign extreme weight either to small, noisy deltas in common outcomes or to rare outcomes.
 Reliability weighting allocates more of the correction to observations expected to contain a stronger signal relative to their noise, improving the risk-adjusted incentive for the market price to track the intended underlying.
 Leaving the error unweighted avoids amplification but supplies only a partial expected correction.
 No rule simultaneously guarantees exact expected-value anchoring, low ordinary variance, and bounded rare-state corrections.

 These rules reduce non-adversarial measurement noise; they are not manipulation-resistance mechanisms.
 A manipulator can influence `market_impact_TWAP` and may also influence the probability or spot inputs.
 The choice of oracle safeguards remains a separate problem.

-## Why an unconditional impact future is not a hedge

-Call the final value produced by the contract's chosen index and correction rule `terminal_impact_index`.
-The simplest derivative on it is an unconditional impact claim that settles to `terminal_impact_index` whichever outcome is realised.
-Traders can buy or short it to speculate on the market-implied event spread.

-It cannot implement the hedge calculated above.
-That hedge requires a spread payment under one outcome but not the other.
-An unconditional position has the same directional payoff under both outcomes, so adding it to the asset does not make the holder's combined payoff outcome-independent.

-The hedging implementation requires one linear impact claim for each outcome.
-Each settles to the full `terminal_impact_index` if its outcome is realised and to zero otherwise.
-A hedger needs only one: shorting the outcome-A claim preserves the outcome-B asset value, while buying the outcome-B claim preserves the outcome-A value.
-Settling to the full index keeps the chosen offset aligned with the estimated exposure and makes the combined asset-and-hedge payoff independent of the outcome relative to that index.
-A low-gain self-contained rule can leave residual hedge basis when its market TWAP is wrong.
-Full statewise beta correction reduces that basis at the cost of greater settlement noise.

 ## Deriving the unconditional impact future